yhyi15/yhyi15.github.io/_pages/DSA.md

 ## Homework

 Send homework to the email of the TA.
-Filenames should formatted as Homework#-StudentNumber-Name.doc.\
+Filenames should be formatted as Homework#-StudentNumber-Name.doc.\
 Replace #, StudentNumber, and Name with the homework number, your student id, and your name.\
 Each assignment should be summited using a separate file.
 All deadlines are Beijing time (GMT+8).